Thoughts and Prayers came out today,

 Dance your jig-jiggles and say your sad lines,

-And try to pretend there won’t be a next time.”
+And we’ll all pretend there won’t be a next time.”

 Bullets and Bodies collide the next day,